campenr/mothur-py/README.md

     m.help()
     m.mothur_seed = seed

 The `logfile_name` option allows the user to specify the name of the mothur generated logfile.
 The logfile will store the output from all mothur commands executed for the Mothur object it is configured for.
+When set to `None` (default) a random logfile name is generated for the mothur object in the format `mothur.py.<random_5_digit_number>.logfile`.

 **Note:** When copying mothur objects it is important to then specify different logfiles for them otherwise they may attempt to use the same logfile.
 Additionally, if `suppress_logfile` is true, the logfile will be suppressed even